RHPS Official Fan Site! - www.RockyHorror.com The Ultimate Rocky Horror Links Page

 Q. How do I get the soundtrack or video of SHOCK TREATMENT?

-A. The soundtrack to SHOCK TREATMENT has been released on CD.
-They are available in stores and through the Fan Club.
+A. The soundtrack to SHOCK TREATMENT has been released on CD, and are available in stores.
 Albums and cassettes are out of print and difficult to find.
-SHOCK TREATMENT on VHS is also out of print and difficult to find, but the film is now available on DVD.
+SHOCK TREATMENT on VHS was also out of print and difficult to find, but the film is now available on DVD.

 Q. What Rocky Horror books and soundtracks are available?